-- Monitors attendance data at the school and individual pupil level. - Reports concerns about attendance to the head teacher and Designated Safeguarding Lead (DSL) as appropriate.

-• Arranges calls and meetings with parents to discuss attendance issues.
+- Monitors attendance data at the school and individual pupil level. - Reports concerns about attendance to the headteacher and Designated Safeguarding Lead (DSL) as appropriate. - Arranges calls and meetings with parents to discuss attendance issues. - Co-ordinates requests for Term-time Leave of Absence (this includes liaison with the DSL and Safeguarding Team) and advises the headteacher as requested.